tkestack/kvass/README.md

   [![Go Report Card](https://goreportcard.com/badge/github.com/tkestack/kvass)](https://goreportcard.com/report/github.com/tkestack/kvass)    [![Build](https://github.com/tkestack/kvass/workflows/Build/badge.svg?branch=master)]()
 ------

-Kvass provides a solution for Prometheus sharding, which uses Sidecar to generate new config only use "static_configs" for Prometheus scraping according to targets assigned from Coordinator
+Kvass provides a solution for Prometheus sharding, which uses Sidecar to generate new config only use "static_configs" for Prometheus scraping according to targets assigned from Coordinator.

 A Coordinator manage all shards  and assigned targets to each of them。 Thanos (or other storage solution) is used to provide a global data view。